hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 -- SVM
-* SVM has a feature to ignore outliers
+* SVM has a feature to <b>ignore outliers</b>
-* With Kernel Trick technique, SVM is able to transform non-linear problem into linear problem, by converting lower dimentional input space into higher dimensional space
+* With <b>Kernel Trick</b> technique, SVM is able to transform </b>non-linear problem into </b>linear problem</b>, by converting lower dimentional input space into higher dimensional space
 * SVM params in Python Scikit-Learn, “kernel”, “gamma” and “C”.
- * <b>kernel</b>: We have values such as “linear”, “rbf”,”poly” and others (default value is “rbf”).
+ * <b>kernel</b>: We have values such as “linear”, “rbf”,”poly” and others (default value is “rbf”, radial based function).
 Here “rbf” and “poly” are useful for non-linear hyper-plane.
 Suggest to go for linear kernel if you have large number of features (>1000) because it is more likely that the data is linearly separable in high dimensional space.
 Also, you can RBF but do not forget to cross validate for its parameters as to avoid over-fitting.
  * <b>gamma</b>: Kernel coefficient for ‘rbf’, ‘poly’ and ‘sigmoid’.
 Higher the value of gamma, will try to exact fit the as per training data set i.e. generalization error and cause over-fitting problem.
  * <b>C</b>: Penalty parameter C of the error term.
 It also controls the trade off between smooth decision boundary and classifying the training points correctly.
 * <b>Pros</b>